seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 What of you?

 **Second Lord**
-He sent to me, sir,–Here he comes.
+He sent to me, sir,--Here he comes.

 *Enter TIMON and Attendants*